 We covered what brand storytelling is, and why it’s important, in this article: ‘Build up your brand image using effective brand storytelling’.
 Now we’re going to give you our top five examples of brand storytelling.

 We picked campaigns that had a narrative, memorable sets, characters, or slogans.
 We also chose campaigns that made a mark on the history of that brand.
-In no particular order, here’s our top five picks for memorable brand storytelling in marketing and their takeaways.
+In no particular order, here are our top five picks for memorable brand storytelling in marketing and their takeaways.

 No. 5 - Always - “Like a girl”